AutosaveDave/visual-overlays/README.md

 The user can set different ranges for different sides by using multiple spawn location phrases.

+For example:

-For example: `@-tb-25-75 @-lr-100` would set the whisps to spawn on the top and bottom sides of the canvas between 25% and 75% of the canvas width AND on the left and right sides of the canvas between 0% and 100% of the canvas height.
+`@-tb-25-75 @-lr-100` would set the whisps to spawn on the top and bottom sides of the canvas between 25% and 75% of the canvas width AND on the left and right sides of the canvas between 0% and 100% of the canvas height.

+`@-trlb-30-70` would set the whisps to spawn on all sides between 30% and 70% of each side's length.

 ### Assign Controllers